Queen's Carbon Journey

 The university sector has been identified by the Government as key to delivering carbon reduction across the United Kingdom.
 Queen’s is committed to improving its environmental performance and fundamentally changing the way it works so that it becomes an environmentally sustainable low carbon organisation.

 As part of this commitment, Queen’s has participated in the Higher Education Carbon Management Programme and has produced a Carbon Management Plan (CMP) which sets out the University’s plans to reduce carbon emissions during the next ten years.
 The target is an ambitious 21% (or 22,460 tonnes) by 2020, against 2008 figures.
 The target will be reviewed and adjusted in light of experience, emerging technology or changes in legislation.
-View the Carbon Management Plan here.
+View the Carbon Management Plan for 2013 and 2010.

 If we are to meet this target, we need the help of the whole organisation rather than focusing on a strictly technical approach to carbon saving.
 The CMP identifies six strategic initiatives, supported by a range of projects, to achieve our target.
 They are: Procurement, Green ICT, Energy Efficiency and Conservation Measures, Waste Minimisation, Travel and Transport, and Change Management (Communications).